 This probate type occurs when there’s no will, or the will doesn’t appoint an executor, and all heirs concur on who should assume the role of the administrator.
 The chosen administrator then has considerable power to manage the estate without court supervision.
 This type of probate closely mirrors independent administration with a will, except it applies when no will is in place. - Dependent Administration with Will

 This form of probate arises when a valid will exists, but the named executor is unwilling or unable to serve, or when the will doesn’t account for independent administration.
-In such scenarios, the court supervises the estate administration, and the appointed administrator must seek court approval for most actions.
-The court’s intervention adds a layer of oversight to guarantee the estate is appropriately managed. - Dependent Administration without Will
+In such scenarios, the court actively supervises the estate administration.
+As a result, the appointed administrator must seek court approval for most actions.
+Furthermore, the court’s involvement adds an extra layer of oversight to ensure the estate is managed properly and in accordance with the law. - Dependent Administration without Will

 This type of probate manifests when there is no will, and all heirs disagree about who should serve as the administrator.
 In these instances, the court oversees the estate administration, and the selected administrator must petition the court for approval on most actions.
 The court’s involvement is instrumental in resolving disagreements among heirs and ensuring the estate’s fair distribution. - Muniment of Title